tbarbette/retina-expe/README.md

 In any cases you need Mellanox NICs (ConnectX 4-7 or BlueField 1-2), hardware support for other NICs is untested.

 ### CloudLab
-The profile used for the machines is available at (https://www.cloudlab.us/p/0a939042304ad84079773db02a1e058e434b7299).
+The profile used for the machines is available at ( https://www.cloudlab.us/show-profile.php?uuid=82d026d4-e992-11ec-aacb-e4434b2381fc ).

 This profile will build a ring of 3 machines.
 Both client and server use their second interface to mirror packets to the dut running retina.
 The machine uses Ubuntu 20.04, we recommend doing the same.

 Create an account on (https://www.cloudlab.us/) then follow this link and click on "instanciate".
 No need to give a name to the experiment then click on Finish.
 The profile will automatically launch the bootstrap.sh script to install everything on all machines.
-After a few minutes, you will get the SSH command to jump to the server.
+After a dozen minutes, you will get the SSH command to jump to the server.

-	You need to do "sudo su geniuser" to get the right environment in the cloudlab image!

 #### Verify the cloudlab image works

-	sudo su geniuser
 	cd /local/retina-expe/
 	cat /local/logs/startup.log